digitalinteraction/livingdata-docs/using-living-data-admin-panel.md

   * For a specific deployment group, individual pages for each participant which should be inserted into an envelope.
 These documents are used to program activity sensors for participants.

+* Sign-out Sheet:
+  * Printable document for a deployment group that should be used to sign-out devices when they are being collected by participants.
+* Sign-In Sheet:
+  * Printable document for a deployment group that should be used to sing back in devices when they are being returned by participants.